andrasq/node-qprintf/Readme.md

 qprintf supports the following conversions:

 - `%s` - interpolate a string into the output
 - `%d` - a decimal number.
-Unlike traditional `printf`, this will print floats as floats.
+Unlike traditional `printf`, this conversion behaves like `util.format` and prints floats as floats.
+Use `%i` to truncate to integer.
 - `%f` - a floating-point value
 - `%i` - a decimal integer.
-The integer conversions truncate the value.
+The integer conversions truncate the value toward zero (like php).
 - `%x` - a hexadecimal integer
 - `%o` - an octal integer
 - `%b` - a binary integer